Fayob/html-css-js-capstone-project/README.md

 This project is based on html, css and javascript technology to build and design a capstone web development project.
 The project was implemented with linters which make sure that some specific features are implemented successfully on the project for best user experience.

 The purpose of the project is to create a website that has the best user experience.
 The linters in this project includes:

-"lighthouse" which help to improve the quality of webpage, "webhint" is a customizable linting tool that helps you improve your site's accessibility, speed, cross-browser compatibility, and more by checking your code for best practices and common errors and
+- "lighthouse" which help to improve the quality of webpage,
+- "webhint" is a customizable linting tool that helps you improve your site's accessibility, speed, cross-browser compatibility, and more by checking your code for best practices and common errors,
-"Stylelint" which helps you avoid errors and enforce conventions in your styles.
+- "Stylelint" which helps you avoid errors and enforce conventions in your styles and
-The goal here is to master all of the tools and best practices because they will be used more often throughout Microverse projects and most likely in future job as well.
+- "ESLint" which check for javascript syntax error.

 ## Built With

-Major languages: html, css, javascript
+- Major languages: html, css, javascript
+- Pre-Processor: SASS

 ## Getting Started